Horse racing in the United States: History

 There were 314 tracks operating in the United States by 1890; and in 1894, the American Jockey Club was formed.
 The anti-gambling sentiment prevalent in the early 20th century led almost all states to ban bookmaking.
 Bookmaking is the process of taking bets, calculating odds, and paying out winnings.
 This nearly eliminated horse racing altogether.
 When parimutuel betting was introduced in 1908, the racing industry turned around.
 Horse racing flourished until World War II.
 The sport did not regain popularity in the United States until horses began to win the Triple Crown, a series of three races, consisting of the Kentucky Derby, the Preakness Stakes, and the Belmont Stakes.
+During the 2020s, social media influencer Griffin Johnson was credited with bringing "unprecedented attention" to the sport.

 Endurance racing

 Contemporary organized Endurance racing began in California around 1955, and the first race marked the beginning of the Tevis Cup This race was a one-hundred-mile, one-day-long ride starting in Squaw Valley, Placer County, and ending in Auburn.
 Founded in 1972, the American Endurance Ride Conference was the United States' first national endurance riding association.